Writing in the Social Sciences

 I'm Majoring in Humans

-To be more specific, this class is geared toward anyone majoring or minoring in the social sciences.
+To be more specific, this book is geared toward anyone majoring or minoring in the social sciences.
 What are the social sciences, you ask?
 They're just that: sciences (aka fields of study) that deal with social-ness (aka people and how they act or interact).
-Therefore, if you're a person or your major has to do with people, you're welcome in this class.
+Therefore, if your major has to do with people or if you're a person, you're welcome in this class.
 Here are some of the typical examples of social sciences.

 - Communication Studies